chowow/java-8-lambdas-streams-demo/README.md

 techtalk
 ========

-code examples from my java 8 tech talk
+code examples from my java 8 tech talk given to the engineering team at www.tyro.com